What is FINVIZ?

-FINVIZ includes a news feed that provides the latest financial news that can help in choosing winning stocks and making decisions on whether to enter or exit a trade.
-The news headlines are sourced from some of the leading news providers, such as Bloomberg, MarketWatch, the New York Times, CNBC, Wall Street Journal, etc. The platform also streams blogs from third-party sources like Seeking Alpha, Mish Talk, Zero Hedge and Calculated Risk.
-The news feed can be arranged according to source or by time.
+FINVIZ includes a news feed that provides the latest financial news that can help in choosing stocks and making decisions on whether to enter or exit a trade.
+The news headlines are sourced from some of the leading news providers, such as Bloomberg, MarketWatch, the New York Times, CNBC, and the Wall Street Journal.
+The platform also streams blogs from third-party sources like Seeking Alpha, Mish Talk, Zero Hedge, and Calculated Risk.
+The news feed can be arranged according to source or time.

-A screener is a more advanced tool that allows users to filter/sort stocks using descriptive, technical or fundamental indicators.
-Users can input various indicators and receive the various stocks that fit their criteria.
-They can filter stocks based on price, market cap, average volume, beta, float short, profit margin, chart patterns, specific candlestick pattern, etc. Users have total control of their scans, and they can choose to save results for later use (must be registered users to save data).
+A screener is a more advanced tool that allows users to filter/sort stocks using descriptive, technical, or fundamental indicators.
+Users can input various indicators and identify the various stocks that fit their criteria.
+They can filter stocks based on price, market cap, average volume, beta, float short, profit margin, chart patterns, or specific candlestick patterns.
+Users have total control of their scans, and they can choose to save results for later use (must be registered users to save data).
 The screener feature is available to all categories of users.

 Heat maps are visual tools that give traders an overview of how a specific stock is performing, and they allow quick browsing and analysis of large volumes of market data.
-Users can view the maps of a particular group, country, sector, exchange or industry.
-The maps show which stocks are moving, the direction in which they are moving, and the magnitude of the movements.
+Users can view the maps of a particular group, country, sector, exchange, or industry.
+The maps show which stocks are significantly moving, the direction in which they are moving, and the magnitude of the movements.
 The stocks are color coded for easy identification of well-performing stocks and those on the decline.

-The group tab provides an overview of the how various sectors and industries have been performing.
-Stocks can be categorized based on specific performance metrics like market capitalization, P/E ratio, EPS, etc. Users can choose to get the data displayed in a bar chart, tabular form, grid or chart.
+The FINVIZ group tab provides an overview of how various sectors and industries have been performing.
+Stocks can be categorized based on specific performance metrics such as market capitalization, P/E ratio, EPS, etc. Users can choose to get the data displayed in a bar chart, tabular form, grid, or chart.